cswatyings/Computer-Vision-w-MS/README.md

 This feature returns information about visual content found in an image.
 Use tagging, descriptions and domain-specific models to identify content and label it with confidence.
 Apply the adult/racy settings to enable automated restriction of adult content.
 Identify image types and color schemes in pictures.

+## Processing

+Connect to the API

+Get the responses from the Cognitive Service

+Decode the json file to csv format

 ### Example
 Features:
 Feature Name	Value